aws/copilot-cli/site/content/docs/concepts/pipelines.md

 `copilot pipeline update`

-This parses your `pipeline.yml`, creates a CodePipeline in the same account and region as your project (though it can deploy cross account and cross region) and kicks off a pipeline execution.
+This parses your `pipeline.yml`, creates a CodePipeline in the same account and region as your project (though it can deploy cross-account and cross-region) and kicks off a pipeline execution.
 Log into the AWS Console to watch your Pipeline go.

 ![Your completed CodePipeline](https://user-images.githubusercontent.com/828419/71861318-c7083980-30aa-11ea-80bb-4bea25bf5d04.png)

 ## Adding Tests

-Of course, one of the most important parts of a Pipeline is the automated testing.
+Of course, one of the most important parts of a pipeline is the automated testing.
 To add your own test commands, include the commands you'd like to run after your deploy step in the `test_commands` section.
 If all the commands succeed, your change is promoted to the next stage.

 Adding `test_commands` generates a CodeBuild project with the [aws/codebuild/amazonlinux2-x86_64-standard:3.0](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-available.html) image - so most commands from Amazon Linux 2 (including `make`) are available for use.

-In the example below, the Pipeline will run `make test` command (in your source code directory) and only promote the change to the prod stage if that command exists successfully.
+In the example below, the pipeline will run `make test` command (in your source code directory) and only promote the change to the prod stage if that command exits successfully.

 ```yaml
 name: pipeline-ecs-kudos-kohidave-demo-api-frontend